 2. You can change your price at any time

 Yes.
-Anytime you choose, whether that’s based on external feedback (e.g. clients don’t seem to be taking you seriously, or appearing fully committing to the work with you) or an internal gut instinct – that pull in your belly that says “Oh, I’m not charging enough”.
-At any time you can change your price.
-The important thing is that you get started.
+Anytime you choose, whether that’s based on external feedback (e.g. clients don’t seem to be taking you seriously, or appearing fully committing to the work with you) or an internal gut instinct – that pull in your belly that says “Oh gosh, I’m just not charging enough”.

-Get clear and confident on your pricing in just 5 minutes
+How to get clear and confident on your pricing in just 5 minutes:

-If you relate to what I’m talking about, in particular if you are one of these people who thinks you can’t really go out and let people know what you do because you can’t talk confidently and clearly about your price, then I want to take you to a really quick process – and I would love you to do this this right away – yes, right now before you leave this page.
+If you relate to what I’m talking about, in particular if you are one of these people who thinks you can’t really go out and let people know what you do because you can’t talk confidently and clearly about your price, then I want to take you through a really quick process – and I would love you to do this this right away – yes, right now before you leave this page.

 Be warned: It’s super-simple!